actuator/wave.ai.browser/CWE-94.md

 ### Overview:

-The `wave.ai.browser` application contains a manifest entry that exports the `wave.ai.browser.ui.splash.SplashScreen` activity.
+The `wave.ai.browser` application version 1.0.38 contains a manifest entry that exports the `wave.ai.browser.ui.splash.SplashScreen` activity.
 This exported activity permits unauthorized applications to start it with arbitrary intent data & can lead to arbitrary code execution within the context of the `wave.ai.browser` application.

 ### Detailed Description: